Our only Rustic Working Ranch Riding Vacation is offered August 24-27 (4 spots available).

 - Hats, caps and sunglasses are nice to keep the sun out of your eyes and off your face.
 Cowboy hats need a stampede string (for sale in our Sawmill Trading Post if needed).

 - Casual clothes for non-riding time.
 Can get hot during the days.

 - Gloves, chaps helmet and rain gear are optional.
 Slickers are available for use for the week.
-Sunscreen, chapstick, and swimsuit and a towel for the Hot Springs in White Sulphur Springs.
+Sunscreen, chapstick, and swimsuit for our rustic cowboy hot tub!

 - A camera and/or compact binoculars!

 - If you wear a helmet when you ride we ask that you bring your own.
 (Children 8-13 are required to wear a helmet and you must bring your own.)